 She had thick, black curly hair that went down to her lower back, and bangs partially hiding green eyes.
 She tucked one of her long locks behind her ear to reveal small white ear buds and the cord that trailed down her hip into her pocket.
 She had a round face and perfect nose; not too long, not too short, and just slightly upturned.
 She wasn’t delicate or petite.
-She had a wide frame and strong shoulders.
-But she was in shape, which was what had caught my attention the first time I’d seen her running on the beach wearing only a sports bra and running shorts.
+She had a wide frame and strong shoulders, but she was in shape, which was what had caught my attention the first time I’d seen her running on the beach wearing only a sports bra and shorts.

-Now she wore a T-shirt with a foreign band’s name written all over it and dark skinny jeans with green sneakers.
+Now she wore a T-shirt with a foreign band’s name written all over it and dark skinny jeans with neon green sneakers.
 She sat in the corner table by herself, eating French fries with one hand and turning the page of a thick novel with the other.

 There was nothing special about her that would immediately catch someone’s attention.
 If I was honest, the thing that had struck me (aside from her awesome bod) was how real she looked.
 How natural, down-to-earth, and smart.
 She wasn’t plastic, over-achieving or attention-seeking in anyway, which made her different than any other girl I’d dated.
 She was surprisingly...refreshing.

 “Dude, that’s the girl who runs my same route along the beach.”